kreczko/heppy-to-dataframe-demonstrator/README.md

 # ra1-demonstrator
 Demonstrate the use of AlphaTwirl in RA1 analyses

-I'm building up to a full demonstration of analysis by working out each additional step as a separate sub-directory of this package.
+The final analaysis is built up in a series of steps, with each step being implemented as a `run.py` file in the corresponding sub-directory of this package.
+To see how each step builds on from the previous step, it is worth looking at the diff between each steps.

 The steps I want to take to get to a full demonstration are:
 1. Local file - Make a dataframe with similar binning to RA1